Malaal-e-Yaar: Plot

 Thereon, another chapter starts in Balaj and Hooriya's life.
 Both are aggressive towards each other.
 Hooriya has vowed not to accept him as her husband and is rebellious at all fronts.
 Balaj on the other hand is squeezed between his anger towards Hooriya and his taya's set standards for treating a wife.
 He initially puts unwanted regulations on her and makes her realize that like every other wife in the haveli she is just equal to his shoes.
 Yet, Balaj maintains a distance from Hooriya, not allowing himself near her without her permission.
-Despite of Balaj and Hooriya's soft and rough skirmishes, both become habitual of each other and Hooriya also takes her final exams while living in the haveli.
+Despite Balaj and Hooriya's soft and rough skirmishes, both become habitual of each other and Hooriya also takes her final exams while living in the haveli.

 Faiq and Minhal get engaged much to Amber's shock that the man she loved has returned to her life as her cousin's fiancé'.
 Faiq is still confused for his feelings for Amber but is determined to marry Minhal only.

 Samreen awakens from comma.
 Hooriya decides to take her to their house and not haveli and asks Wajahat not to tell her about Hooriya's marriage before she has fully recovered.
 Much to Balaj's disappointment, Hooriya goes to Karachi.
 During her absence, Balaj develops some feelings for her but is unable to accept them as he recalls his taya's words that a wife is no more than a subordinate.

 Samreen is worried about her daughters' marriages.
 She is keen upon marrying Hooriya and Danish at the earliest.
 This is not helping Hooriya who does not want to break the news of her marriage to her mother at the moment.
 But Danish's mother tells Samreen about Hooriya's marriage with Balaj.
 This makes Samreen collapse once again as her twenty-year old struggle went in vain.
 Wajahat then decides to take Samreen to the haveli as Minhal alone cannot look after her.
 Bi Jaan convinces Malik Shahbaz and he agrees too.
 At the haveli, Saeeda attends to Samreen and takes her responsibility.

 Hooriya tops in her examination.
 Minhal makes Balaj realize that he should also applaud her like everyone else.
 So, he brings flower bracelets for her and somehow tells her that he specially bought them for her.
 Hooriya likes this gesture of his.
 This is the first time she develops feelings for Balaj but doesn't realize it herself.